Skip to Content

 Pepper plants transitioning outdoors.

-This slow process will increase the plant’s ability to handle direct sunlight.
+This slow process helps avoid leaf scorch from the intense light.
 The energy from the sun will then be usable by the plants, instead of causing them harm.

 If you rush the hardening off process, your plants will undoubtedly suffer from sun scald on the leaves, wilting, and even complete leaf drop.
 It won’t likely kill the plants, but they may need to re-acclimate by growing new foliage, effectively slowing down the time to harvest.